2018 24 Hours of Le Mans: Qualifying

 With the multiple stoppages in qualifying, the third session was expanded by half an hour in order to give teams more time on the circuit.
-Early in the session Nakajima reset the fastest time to a 3 minutes, 15.377 seconds without slower traffic impeding him.
+It took place in cooler conditions and there was more grip added to the circuit.
+Early in the session Nakajima reset the fastest time to a 3:15.377 without slower traffic impeding him.
 He took Toyota's fourth pole position at Le Mans and Alonso's, Buemi's and Nakajima's first.
 The No. 7 Toyota team could not improve the car's fastest lap and began from second.
 The Rebellion team were third and fifth with Senna ahead of Laurent after officials invalidated the latter's fastest time for failing to stop at a red light instructing him to enter the scrutineering bay.
 Sarrazin's SMP car separated the duo in fourth.
 In LMP2, Duval took the category pole position from Chatin until his fastest time was deleted for missing a red light to enter the scrutineering bay.
 Berthon took second and Vergne was third.
-Porsche secured pole position in both of the LMGTE classes with Bruni securing it in Pro and Cairoli in Am courtesy of their laps from the first session.
+Porsche secured pole position in both of the LMGTE classes with Bruni securing it in Pro courtesy of a slipstream from an LMP2-class vehicle and Cairoli in Am courtesy of their laps from the first session.
 Per Guidi led the session to move the No. 51 Ferrari to fourth in LMGTE Pro as Barker improved the Gulf team's lap to be six-tenths of a second behind the Dempsey-Proton squad.
 A slow zone procedure was used after Matt Griffin beached the Clearwater Ferrari in a gravel trap at Indianapolis corner and track marshals extricated it.